joakimk/testbot/README.markdown

 Features
 ----
 * You can add and remove computers at any time.
 Testbot simply gives abandoned jobs to other computers.
 * Testbot will try to balance the testload so that every computer finishes running the tests at the same time to reduce the time it takes to run the entire test suite.
-It does a good job, but it's an area with much potential.
+It does a good job, but it's has potential for further improvement.

 Contributing to testbot
 ----